thomann061/fmrest/README.md

 A Node.js wrapper for Filemaker's Data API (REST API)

-This API was developed for Filemaker 17.
+This API was tested with Filemaker 18 Data Api and using Filemaker ID login services.

 Development is in progress.